What Does Financially Independent Mean?

 Both types of tax-advantaged accounts have different retirement savings options, like employer-sponsored defined contribution plans or individual retirement arrangements IRA’s.

-As your income grows or slows, you may desire utilizing different accounts to keep your tax rate in check.
+As your income grows or slows, you may desire to utilize different accounts to keep your tax rate in check.

-Your home is often your biggest expense, and one trap many of us fall into is keeping up with the Joneses.
+Your home is often your most considerable expense, and one trap many of us fall into is keeping up with the Joneses.

 Many in the financial independence community have done so successfully, without compromising significantly on their standard of living.